Glowsome/Minecraft/README.md

 ```

 <details>
-<summary> The default backup-script settings are for a hourly/daily/weekly rotation, if you like to change this, then edit the script: </summary>
+<summary>The default backup-script settings are for a hourly/daily/weekly rotation, if you like to change this, then edit the script:</summary>
-- find the line in the script `# Increments of time on which to back up`
+    - find the line in the script `# Increments of time on which to back up`.
-- Adapt the parameters to your own needs for HOURLY,DAILY,WEEKLY,MONTHLY by setting true/false
+    - Adapt the parameters to your own needs for HOURLY,DAILY,WEEKLY,MONTHLY by setting true/false.
 </details>

 Switch back to user root by pressing `CRTL-D`